Milorad Ekmečić: Nationalism and revisionism

 Ekmečić took part in the negotiations of the party with the multi-ethnic, non-nationalist Social Democratic Party (SDP) in the early 1990s.
 Ivo Komšić was a member of the collective leadership of the SDP and a member of the delegation in the negotiations with the SDS.
 He recalled that during the negotiations, Ekmečić described the plan of the SDS regarding the formation of a single Belgrade-controlled "new Yugoslavia" created from all regions claimed by Serbia.
 The SDP delegates asked Ekmečić if he realised that this plan would lead to war.
 Ekmečić replied, "Of course we know, but this cannot be avoided.
 No European state was made without bayonets, so this one too will be made with bayonets".
 When the SDS leadership asked him how many lives this would cost, Ekmečić laughed, saying, "but it is not much to sacrifice a hundred or two hundred lives for a state.
 A mere nothing."
 Before the Bosnian War broke out, Ekmečić promoted Serb victimhood, stating that "only the Jews have paid a higher price for their freedom than the Serbs".
 MacDonald has described this narrative as "victim-centred propaganda" intended to portray one's own nation as a victim of genocide comparable to The Holocaust.

 According to an analysis of Serbian historiography after 1991 in the journal Contemporary European History by Christian Axboe Nielsen, an associate professor in the School of Culture and Society at Aarhus University in Denmark, Ekmečić was "complicit in the weaponisation of history, in particular that of the mass atrocities of the Second World War".
 This trend involved local historians eschewing the standards of international scholarship and concentrating exclusively on sectarian myths, resulting in the production of what has been described by several scholars of the period as "pseudohistory".
 Sabrina P. Ramet observes that Ekmečić was part of the revisionist wave in Serbian historiography, to which he contributed a religious flavour by claiming that the Catholic Church was the greatest obstacle to the unification of Yugoslavia in 1918, and casting the Vatican as an enemy of the Serbian nation.

-According to the Serbian historian Olivera Milosavljević, Ekmečić believed that the Serbian nation "must unite to a higher degree than it is now.
-The rest of Yugoslavia, which would add Serbian parts from Croatia, as a separate body, is one of the closest solutions".
+Ekmečić was expected to appear as a defence witness during the ICTY war crimes prosecution of former Serbian president Slobodan Milošević, but Milošević died before Ekmečić was called to give evidence.
+After Milošević died in custody in 2006, Ekmečić described him as a "righteous man" who "paid with his head".